Friday, June 28, 2019

 The Mother

-dear friend shared this song with us in the middle of our pilgrimage.
-And I feel so grateful to her because this song felt as an expression of our unsaid experience of being carried by some unknown yet a known force gently across the rivers, ocean, mountains, thorny roads, marshy land, and thick forest trails.
+dear friend shared this song with us during our pilgrimage.
+And I feel so grateful to her because this song felt like an expression of our unsaid experience of being carried by an unknown yet known force gently across rivers, oceans, mountains, thorny roads, marshy land, and thick forest trails.

-If asked, how would you describe the smell of the wildflowers or the breeze touching your eyes or the smile of a newborn child?
+If asked, how would you describe the smell of the wildflowers, the breeze touching your eyes, or the smile of a newborn child?
 How would you describe the love that you have received from your mother?
-I might be able to share her actions or say her "doing" part but not the essence of her "being" and the omnipresent love that I feel at all times.
-Likewise, it is hard to put in words the unconditional love, care, and compassion that wraps us day and night.
+I might be able to share her actions or say her "doing" part, but not the essence of her "being" and the omnipresent love that I feel at all times.
+Likewise, it is hard to put into words the unconditional love, care, and compassion that wrap us day and night.

-As the artist shares, this song is a dedication to the feminine, to birthing, to compassion, love, to mother nature, mother earth, mother Reva, to all the mothers before me, to all the mothers after me and to all the mothers around me.
+As the artist shares, this song is a dedication to the feminine, to birthing, to compassion and love, to mother nature, mother earth, mother Reva, to all the mothers before me, to all the mothers after me, and to all the mothers around me.

 "She is a boat, she is a light